One of the most troubling things about asthma and bronchitis is that they share some similar symptoms. However, they don’t have the same root causes.

 Some people who need short-term treatment are prescribed oral versions of steroids, such as Prednisone, which are taken in the form of pills.

 If you are diagnosis with asthma, one of the best things you can do is buy an inexpensive air purifier for your home.
 This device will remove all of the bad particles that trigger asthma out of the air and trap them inside a filter.
-People who use an air purifier at home for asthma can expect the air around them to 99.97% particle free.
+People who use a HEPA room cleaner at home for asthma can expect the air around them to 99.97% particle free.

 Now that you have a deeper understanding of the differences between asthma vs bronchitis you’ll be ready to see your doctor if it’s appropriate.